 SECTION 8 BILLING AND PAYMENT

-On or before the fifteenth (15th) Day of each calendar month, Gatherer will render to Owner a statement setting forth, in terms of Mcf's and MMBtu's, the total quantity of Gas received hereunder as measured at the Measurement Point and the Equivalent Quantities of Gas delivered hereunder at the Delivery Point(s) during the immediately preceding Month and the amount payable therefor.
+On or before the fifteenth (15th) Day of each calendar month, Service Provider will render to Owner a statement setting forth, in terms of Mcf's and MMBtu's, the total quantity of Gas received hereunder as measured at the Measurement Point and the Equivalent Quantities of Gas delivered hereunder at the Delivery Point(s) during the immediately preceding Month and the amount payable therefor.
 Additionally, such statement shall set forth the cumulative imbalance existing at the end of the current Month.
-Owner agrees to pay Gatherer by wire transfer (according to the instructions set forth in the applicable statement or invoice) the full amount payable according to such statement on or before ten (10) Days following the receipt thereof by Owner.
-In the event such quantities are estimated for any period, corrected statements shall be rendered by Gatherer to Owner and paid by Owner or refunded or credited by Gatherer, as the case may be, in each instance in which the actual quantity received or delivered hereunder with respect to a Month shall be determined to be at variance with the estimated quantity theretofore made the basis of billing and payment hereunder.
-Owner shall, if requested by Gatherer for good and reasonable cause at any time during the term of this Agreement, provide Gatherer with such payment securities as may be acceptable to Gatherer.
-In the event Owner fails to promptly provide payment securities acceptable to Gatherer when requested by Gatherer, Gatherer and Owner agree that Gatherer may suspend its performance hereunder until such time as Owner furnishes acceptable payment securities to Gatherer.
-In addition to all other remedies available to Gatherer, should Owner fail to pay any amount when the same becomes due, interest shall accrue thereon at a rate equal to the prime rate from time to time in effect and charged by the Citibank, N.A., New York, New York, plus two percent (2%) per annum, (but in no event greater than the maximum rate of interest permitted by law) with adjustments in such rate to be made on the same Day as any change in such prime rate, for any period during which the same shall be overdue, such interest to be paid when the amount past due is paid.
+Owner agrees to pay Service Provider by check (according to the instructions set forth in the applicable statement or invoice) the full amount payable according to such statement on or before ten (10) Days following the receipt thereof by Owner.
+In the event such quantities are estimated for any period, corrected statements shall be rendered by Service Provider to Owner and paid by Owner or refunded or credited by Gatherer, as the case may be, in each instance in which the actual quantity received or delivered hereunder with respect to a Month shall be determined to be at variance with the estimated quantity theretofore made the basis of billing and payment hereunder.
+In addition to all other remedies available toService Provider, should Owner fail to pay any amount when the same becomes due, interest shall accrue thereon at a rate equal to the prime rate from time to time in effect and charged by the Citibank, N.A., New York, New York, plus two percent (2%) per annum, (but in no event greater than the maximum rate of interest permitted by law) with adjustments in such rate to be made on the same Day as any change in such prime rate, for any period during which the same shall be overdue, such interest to be paid when the amount past due is paid.
 Each party hereto or its representative shall have the right at all reasonable times to examine the books and records of the other party to the extent necessary to verify the accuracy of any statement, charge, computation or demand made under or pursuant to this Agreement.
 Any statement shall be final as to all parties unless questioned within two (2) years after payment thereof has been made.

 SECTION 9 ASSIGNMENT

-Owner shall not assign or transfer its rights hereunder or Owner's Reserves without first obtaining Gatherer's written consent to such assignment or transfer, which shall not be unreasonably withheld.
+Owner shall not assign or transfer its rights hereunder or Owner's Reserves without first obtaining Service Provider's written consent to such assignment or transfer, which shall not be unreasonably withheld.
 Owner's transfer in violation hereof shall be void.
-If Gatherer fails to respond to a request for approval of assignment hereunder within thirty (30) days of receipt of written notice, such assignment shall be deemed approved.
+Service Provider shall not assign or transfer its rit\ghts hereunder or Facilities without first obtaining Owner’s written consent to such assignment or transfer, which shall not be unreasonably withheld.
+Service Provider’s transfer in violation hereof shall be void.
+If Service Provider or Owner fails to respond to a request for approval of assignment hereunder within thirty (30) days of receipt of written notice, such assignment shall be deemed approved.
 For purposes of this provision, notice shall mean a written notice delivered by certified mail, return receipt requested or traceable overnight delivery or courier service, and shall be deemed delivered when received.

 SECTION 10 TAXES